 Early America, Mass Culture, Political Culture, Sport, Theatre

-I am a historian interested in exploring the past’s relevance today.
-Most of my published research focuses on the history of entertainment, and how Americans of all stripes have used entertainment to express their political opinions.
+I am a historian interested in the past’s relevance today.
+Most of my published research focuses on how Americans of all stripes have used entertainment to express their political opinions.
 My first book, They Will Have Their Game: Sporting Culture and the Making of the American Republic, explores how horse racing, theatre, and tavern-going helped shape the evolution of American democracy and capitalism, and how celebrities have used their stardom to push for political goals, or even run for office themselves, since the country’s founding era.
 In addition to my publications, I believe that historians and their work benefit from the broadest possible engagement with sources and audiences, so I have worked on a wide range of public history projects, from interpretations of African American farm labor to billiard room restoration and aquarium design.
 Every project involves topics and research that help me think more inclusively on the next one.
 The same logic applies to conversations with anyone interested in history, so please feel free to contact me with feedback or questions.